SC slams Srinivasan, asks how can BCCI President own IPL team

-Putting a spanner on N Srinivasan's bid to get reinstated as BCCI chief, the Supreme Court today said it will look into 'conflict of interest' issue arising from his being head of the cricket board and owning an IPL team whose official is found to be involved in betting
+Apex court puts spanner on N Srinivasan's bid to get reinstated as BCCI chief, says it will look into 'conflict of interest' issue arising from his being head of the cricket board and owning an IPL team

 New Delhi: The Supreme Court on Monday told BCCI that cricket must be played in its true spirit and should remain a gentleman’s game.
 Supreme Court’s hearing of the IPL spot-fixing inquiry resumed following the report filed by the Justice Mukul Mudgal Committee